Enka: 1960s–1970s: Commercial success

 Keiko Fuji's 1970 song "Keiko no Yume wa Yoru Hiraku" won the mass popularity award of the 12th Japan Record Awards and the grand prix award of the first Japan Music Awards.
 That year, she also took part in the 21st Kōhaku Uta Gassen with the song.
 Her 1970 album Shinjuku no Onna/'Enka no Hoshi' Fuji Keiko no Subete (新宿の女/"演歌の星" 藤圭子のすべて, Woman in Shinjuku/'Star of Enka' All of Keiko Fuji) established a record-breaking consecutive number-one record to top the Oricon charts for 20 "consecutive" weeks.
 It is a record that still stands.

 The best-selling enka after the Oricon charts began in 1968 is Shiro Miya and Pinkara Trio's 1972 "Onna no Michi."
 The song topped the Japanese Oricon single charts for 16 consecutive weeks and sold over 3.25 million copies, to become the second best-selling single in Japan behind "Oyoge!
 Taiyaki-kun."

 Hiroshi Itsuki's song "Yozora" won the grand prix award at the 15th Japan Record Awards in 1973.
 Shinichi Mori released the single "Erimo Misaki" in 1974.
 Although the song was composed by non-enka musician Takuro Yoshida, "Erimo Misaki" won the grand prix at the 16th Japan Record Awards that year.
 Harumi Miyako's song "Kita no Yado kara" also won the grand prix at the 18th Japan Record Awards in 1976.
 New enka singers, who debuted in the '70s, include Sayuri Ishikawa and Takashi Hosokawa who were both Michiya Mihashi's pupils.

 Masao Koga died in 1978, after a career of composing about 5,000 songs.
 Toru Funamura became self-employed in 1978, beginning live performances and returning to the original position for his old friend Kimio Takano.
-Keiko Fuji announced her retirement in 1979 and went to the United States, where bizarrely enough, in 2006, the $400,000 she was carrying in cash was confiscated by the DEA.
-She denied any wrongdoing and in 2008 was cleared of all charges and the money returned to her.
+Keiko Fuji announced her retirement in 1979 and went to the United States.